oobabooga/text-generation-webui/docs/Extensions.md

 def logits_processor_modifier(processor_list, input_ids):
     """
-    Adds logits processors to the list.
+    Adds logits processors to the list, allowing you to access and modify the next token probabilities.
     Only used by loaders that use the transformers library for sampling.
     """
     processor_list.append(MyLogits())